antjowie/Runaway/README.md

 I used the parser RapidXML, which can be found at http://rapidxml.sourceforge.net/ to parse the tilemap made by Tiled

 # Contact
 Feel free to ask me any questions!
 Although I'm not entirely honest, because I have not listed any way to communicate with me.
-Thanks for reading!
+Follow this project on my website at http://angelorettob.ddns.net/2017/10/02/runaway/ Thanks for reading!